amitjohney/sylvatest/docs/cosign.md

 This document explains how to use `cosign` to sign the artifacts pushed to the OCI registry of this project.

-## Generate Keys
+## Generate Signing Keys

-The first step is to generate keys using the GitLab provider with the command:
+### Generating a Cosign Key Pair for a Gitlab Project

+If you want a `cosign` key pair dedicated to a Gitlab project, e.g. the `cosign` key pair for sylva-core, you can generate keys with the GitLab provider.
+The later stores the Cosign signing material in the CI/CD variables of the project.
+The command is as follows:

 ```shell
 cosign generate-key-pair gitlab://<project_id>